Climate Smart Kingston

 • Maximizing economic opportunities for the local workforce

 • Being inclusive of all sectors of the population

-The City of Kingston is a Climate Smart Community, along with 145 others throughout the state.
+The City of Kingston is a Climate Smart Community, along with dozens of others throughout the state.
 Kingston is actively engaged in the Department of Environmental Conservation's Climate Smart Communities Program.
-Climate Smart Kingston convenes about 6 times per year to strategize, plan, and implement the goals of Kingston's Climate Action Plan.
+The Climate Smart Kingston Commission convenes monthly to strategize, plan, and implement the goals of Kingston's Climate Action Plan.

-Since 2009, the Climate Smart and Green Jobs Task Force (now Climate Smart Kingston) has been an advocate for citywide sustainability, energy-efficiency and quality-of-life for Kingston residents.
+Since 2009, the Climate Smart and Green Jobs Task Force (now Climate Smart Kingston Commission) has been an advocate for citywide sustainability, energy-efficiency and quality-of-life for Kingston residents.